nickvence/nickvence.github.io/pages/madness.rst

     **Fig. 1** The number of boxes in a three-dimensional, finite-element grid is vastly different for a slightly different resolutions: see the numbers in table.

-Partial Differential Equations (PDE) are used to approximate solutions to a variety of real world problems.
+Partial differential equations (PDE) are used to approximate solutions to a variety of real world problems.
-MADNESS (Multiresolution ADaptive Numerical Environment for Scientific Simulation) is a framework written in C++ for solving differential (and integral) equations efficiently on High Performance Compouters (HPC).
+MADNESS (Multiresolution ADaptive Numerical Environment for Scientific Simulation) is a framework written in C++ for solving differential (and integral) equations efficiently on high performance computers (HPC).

-A first step to learning MADNESS, is understanding the most popular model for solving PDEs: the `finite element method`_ scheme which discretizes space (dividing it into boxes) and then creates functions and opperators to approximate the solution on the mesh (the discretized space).
+A first step to learning MADNESS is understanding the most popular model for solving PDEs: the `finite element method`_ scheme which discretizes space (dividing it into boxes) and then creates functions and operators to approximate the solution on the mesh (the discretized space).
-While this popular approach works for a wide variety of problems, it breaks down for high-dimension problems that require resolution at multiple length-scales.
+While this popular approach works for a wide variety of problems, it breaks down for high-dimensional problems that requires resolution at multiple length-scales.

 .. table:: Memory usage as a function of :math:`N_{size}`.
     :class: float-left m-4 table-sm table-striped